Abbie-Bowen/Treehouse-Unit-4-Game-Show-App/README.md

 phrase guessing game using snap word phrases

-Snap words don't follow typical spelling patterns and need to be memorized.
-Practicing snap words in context (in a phrase) helps build connections and recognition.
+Rationale: Snap words (also called sight words) don't follow typical spelling patterns and need to be memorized.
+Practicing snap words in context (in a phrase) helps build neural connections and word recognition.

-(Scorer, please ignore the phrases_array.js file, it is for a future build out.
-Thank you!)

-Accessibility updates:
+Accessibility improvements over initial formatting:

 1. Focus states added to all buttons (#FEA09A)
 2. Heart image alt text updates when replaced with a missing heart image.